Major Depressive Disorder

 The genomics of depression are notoriously complex, requiring very large samples to detect meaningful effects across the entire genome.

 Our group recently sought to tackle this challenge by combining genome-wide data from 35 different studies comprising over 400,000 participants, including 100,000 individuals who have experienced major depression as captured by self-report, clinician interview, and/or medical record diagnosis.
 The results of this large-scale collaborative effort were published in 2018 in Nature Genetics (read here), where we reported 44 variants across the genome that were linked to risk for major depression.
-We further contributed these results to a study that included over 800,000 individuals, which identified 102 variants in the genome linked to general lifetime depression (read here).
+We further contributed these results to a study that included over 800,000 individuals, which identified 102 variants in the genome linked to general lifetime depression (read here) and to a recent pre-printed study of over 1.2 million individuals identifying 178 variants linked to depression.

 Together, these landmark studies provide support for the role of key brain regions in depression, like the prefrontal cortex and anterior cingulate cortex, and have pointed to the involvement of brain cells (neurons), particularly how neurons communicate with each other and respond to stimuli.
 These results have also allowed scientists to calculate polygenic risk scores, which combine the estimated effects across the genome into a single score in order to estimate a person’s genetic risk for depression.
 Although these scores explain only a small proportion of individual differences in the risk for major depressive disorder (less than 2%), they have potential to help with identifying people at relatively high versus those at lower genetic risk for depression.